tegos/laravel-action-and-service-guideline/1-article.md

 Alright, let's talk services.
 Basically, these are your go-to spots for logic you need all over the place-stuff like calculations, API calls...that sort of thing.
-They’re not meant to run the whole show (leave that to your Actions), but if you find yourself copy-pasting the same logic more than once, that’s your cue to extract a Service.
+They're not meant to run the whole show (leave that to your Actions), but if you find yourself copy-pasting the same logic more than once, that's your cue to extract a Service.

 Here's the thing: if you start cramming every random utility into one mega-service, congrats, you've built a monster nobody wants to debug.